shaunmahony/chip-seq-tutorial/index.md

 ## Galaxy history

 This entire analysis is available as a Galaxy history [here](http://ecg2018.bioch.virginia.edu/galaxy/u/shaunmahony/h/chip-seq-tutorial).
 Import it and play with it.
-If things do not work - complain using `Open Chat` button below or our [BioStar](https://biostar.usegalaxy.org/) channel.
+If things do not work - complain to the course instructors!